KitchenEngineer1332/KitchenEngineer1332.github.io/README.md

 - Desktop-only interactive cards (hover-based)
 - Touch-safe behavior on mobile devices
 - Expandable social icons with brand colors
-- No frameworks, just the web
+- No frameworks — just the web

 ---